jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

     -rwxr-xr-x    1 root     root        106472 Jan 10 09:26 libqoffscreen.so

-I don't have a PyQt5 application I can share right now, but I did test a closed source application I recently worked on that uses both PyQt5 and Python Numpy and it works as expected.

-The one caveat is the system loader needs to be told about the RPi OpenGL libraries, so I had to run the PyQt5 app like this
+There is currently a linker issue with running PyQt5 applications.
+The work-around I've been using is to invoke the applications with an **LD_PRELOAD** statement like this

-    # LD_PRELOAD=libGLESv2.so ./zmon_cal_pyqt.py
+    # LD_PRELOAD=libGLESv2.so pytouch.py

-I plan to look into the issue, but otherwise the PyQt5 application runs fine.
-I'm using **uclibc** currently and I think the first thing I'll check is whether the problem exists with a **glibc** system.

-The availability of [PyQt5][pyqt] alone might be sufficient to choose Buildroot over Yocto for a project.
+This is still on the **TODO** to look into.

 So far I'm pretty happy with the systems that Buildroot is generating.

-The one feature I might miss is having a toolchain on the target device.
-But that's really only a development convenience and not one I use that often outside of demos.
+The one feature that might be missed is having a toolchain on the target device to do native compiles.
+This is really only a development convenience, production builds usually strip any tools like this.

-Buildroot is pretty quick, so that compensates.

-I did have to make some changes to get my custom RPi overlays building.
-I explain the problem and the approach I took to fixing it here [Compiling RPi Overlays with Buildroot][br-rpi-overlay-doc].

-I'm not sure this is the right approach with Buildroot, but we'll see.

 Next up is some testing of the SDK toolchain that Buildroot generates.

-More to follow...

 [buildroot]: https://buildroot.org/